The one skill every job seeker needs is one that most people don’t seem to possess:

 - Most people, especially at networking events, have their own agenda and are not good listeners.

-- Listening well is a rare personal attribute – one that is greatly valued and can differentiate you from your peers.
+- Listening well is a rare personal attribute – one that is greatly valued and can differentiate you from your competitors.

 People remember those who give them that boost by being truly interested in what they have to say.
 They’re much more inclined to keep that good listener top of mind when they hear of an opportunity that may be a good fit for them.